Inter-Governmental Policy Reform Group

 In Australia, all public and private health service employees involved in clinical trials, including teletrials, must follow standard operating procedures and principles.
 These are outlined in the National Teletrials Compendium.

-The compendium assists organisations engaged in conducting clinical trials in Australia to standardise their procedures.
-We review it every 2 years.
+The compendium helps organisations engaged in conducting clinical trials in Australia to standardise their procedures.
+We aim to review it every 2 years.

 Publications